Exercises to try with your students

 Limitations

-• AI chatbots may struggle to translate highly technical or scientific text.
+• GenAI may struggle to translate highly technical or scientific text.

-• There are some languages that may not include in the training data of these chatbots.
-For example, AI chatbots may not have data on languages that are not as widely spoken such as Hausa, a language widely spoken in West Africa.
+• Some languages may not be included in the training data of some tools.
+For example, GenAI tools may not have data on languages that are not as widely spoken, such as Hausa, a language widely spoken in West Africa.

 6. Defining complex concepts

-Most AI technologies are language models with vast databases; therefore, it can aid students in understanding complex terms and ideas in a course material.
-It can do this by providing clear and concise definitions and descriptions with examples.
+GenAI can aid students in understanding complex terms and ideas in a course material.
+It can achieve this by providing clear and concise definitions and descriptions, along with relevant examples.
 It can also provide definitions in a particular style.
-For example, you can ask the Chatbot to define Quantum physics in a storybook form or in the form of a nursey rhyme.
+For example, students can ask Copilot to define Quantum physics in a storybook form or in the form of a nursery rhyme.

 • For course materials: ChatGPT can be used to get a general and better understanding of key terms of a topic before and after it is covered in class.